Upper School Curriculum

 - Mathematics (Algebra II and Trigonometry, AP Calculus AB, Precalculus, Honors Precalculus)

 - Honors Physics, Physics, AP Biology, or AP Chemistry

 - World Languages (Level III, IV or AP)

 - Physical Education

 - College Counseling

-- Electives: Engineering I or II; World Language beyond Level III or a second language; Art History; Performing Arts (bells, chorus, drama, orchestral ensemble, music theory), Visual Arts (portfolio in photography, ceramics, painting and drawing), Film/Video II; Intermediate Computer Science
+- Electives: Engineering I or II; World Language beyond Level III or a second language; Performing Arts (bells, chorus, drama, orchestral ensemble, music theory); Visual Arts (portfolio in photography, ceramics, painting, sculpture and drawing); Film/Video II; Intermediate Computer Science

 - English (Electives)

 - Physical Education